ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 Now that the app is created and running, click View App from the app’s Getting Started page to see it in a new browser window.
-It was created with a basic Hello World starter app as a placeholder (see figure below).
+It was created with a basic Hello World starter app as a placeholder (see Figure 5).

 ![initiahhelloworldapp](https://cloud.githubusercontent.com/assets/19173079/24821547/da5bc302-1bb4-11e7-84c7-d0143c40d5c3.jpg)
 {: caption="Figure 5.
 Hello World!" caption-side="top"}